 To use a condom, remove the condom from its foil wrapper by tearing along one side and removing the condom inside.
 Air trapped inside a condom could cause it to break.
 To avoid this, squeeze the closed (teat-like) end of your condom between your forefinger and thumb and place the condom over your partner's erect penis, making sure that the roll is on the outside.
 While still squeezing the closed end, use your free hand to unroll the condom down the shaft of your partner's penis.

 Make sure that the condom stays in place during sex, and if it rolls up, roll it back into place before continuing with your sex session.
 If the condom slips off, dispose of it and apply a new condom before sex continues.

 After your partner has ejaculated, withdraw his penis while still holding the condom firmly in place then wrap the condom in a tissue and dispose of it in the bin.
 Never flush a condom down the toilet.

 Need more help?

-The other great place to look for people's advice on condoms is on the Lovehoney Forum, where our community is on hand 24/7 to give their opinions and tips.
+The other great place to look for people's advice on condoms is on the Lovehoney Forum, where our community is on hand with their opinions, experiences and tips.